HuachenZH/LifeGame/readme.md

 So i decided to use the python game library.
 - the canva size is not fixed
 - user can draw the initial state in paint, then save in jpg/png, then the program read it.
-- bonus feature: user can add blocks in real time, after the game launched
+- feature to be developped: user can add blocks in real time, after the game launched

 ## task list